๐ŸงขNeuroscience

 1. A neuron in the dorsal root ganglion transmits pain information to the spinal cord.
 What structural type is it, and why is this structure advantageous for its function?

-2. Compare pyramidal neurons and Purkinje cells: What structural feature do they share, and how do their functions differ based on their locations?
+2. Compare pyramidal neurons and Purkinje cells: What structural feature do they share, and how do their functions differ based on their locations and neurotransmitters?

-3. Which two neuron types would be involved in a simple spinal reflex arc, and what functional classification does each represent?
+3. Which three neuron types would be involved in a simple three-neuron spinal reflex arc, and what functional classification does each represent?

 4. A patient has damage to lower motor neurons in the spinal cord.
 How would their symptoms differ from damage to upper motor neurons, and why does this distinction matter clinically?